Concentration bounds on response-based vector embeddings of black-box generative models: Introduction

-In this paper, we establish high probability concentration bounds for the vector representations for a collection of generative models based on their sample responses to a set of queries.
-The technique used in this paper for obtaining the vector representations is a variant of \textit{Data Kernel Perspective Space embedding}, a technique for obtaining response-based vector embeddings of generative models, proposed in \cite{helm2024embedding}.
+In regards to the mathematical formulation, our work is in succession of a long line of works in literature that explores non-asymptotic properties of scaled eigenvectors of matrices under noise.
+In \cite{abbe2022lp}, the authors establish the rate of convergence of the leading left singular vector of the noisy matrix to its ground-truth counterpart.
+A spectral clustering algorithm is proposed in \cite{agterberg2022joint} to address a joint community detection problem in multilayer networks, which studies perturbation bounds on eigenvalues and eigenvectors of matrices.
+A generalized framework for Principal Component Analysis in presence of heteroskedastic noise is introduced in \cite{zhang2022heteroskedastic}, which studies the effect of perturbation on the singular subspaces.
+Our work investigates perturbation bounds on the scaled eigenvectors of dissimilarity matrices of growing size, under reasonable regularity assumptions, and we establish sharp bounds.

 Our study is based on a realistic scenario where the number of generative models, the number of queries and the number of samples or replicates can grow together.
 Under appropriate regularity conditions, these concentration bounds tell us that in order to estimate the population-level vector representations with a certain accuracy, how many sample responses are needed.